-As the regulations implementing Section 8252(g) make clear, that section is consistent with the requirements of Prop.
-209. This is besause the statute requires the first eight Commissioners to select a slate of six candidates that, as a group, reflect the state's diversity.
+As the regulations implementing Section 8252 make clear, the selection of the Commissioners is consistent with the requirements of Prop.
+209. In selecting the initial pool of 60 qualified applicants, the Applicant Review Panel is required to consider whether the applicants have an appreciation of California's diverse demographics and geography.
+The statute does not require the Panel to consider the race, ethnicity, or gender of an applicant.
+Rather, they must simply have an understanding of the fact that California is diverse.
+Moreover, in selecting the final six Commissioners, the first eight Commissioners must select a slate of six candidates that, as a group, reflect the state's diversity.
 Choosing a group based on characteristics, including, but not limited to, racial, ethnic, geographic and gender diversity does not result in discrimination against or in favor of any particular individual or group within the meaning of Prop.
-209. Unlike quotas or affirmative action programs that give preference to minority owned businesses, Section 8252 is race- and gender-neutral.
-Moreover, since the final six Commissioners are chosen as a slate that as a whole is judged by its diversity,
+209. Unlike quotas or affirmative action programs that give preference to minority-owned businesses, Section 8252 is race- and gender-neutral.
+Moreover, since the final six Commissioners are chosen as a slate that as a whole is judged by its diversity, among other factors, there is no identifiable individual who is discriminated against on the basis of race, ethnicity or gender.